-SCYO is a non-profit organisation that provides orchestral music opportunities for young musicians from about 8years to up to 23 years of age.
+SCYO is a non-profit organisation that provides orchestral music opportunities for young musicians from about 8 years up to 23 years of age.
 SCYO has ensembles to suit musicians at most musical standards.
 An audition process is held around October of each year, resulting in offers for places for the following year.
 SCYO will also consider musicians joining throughout the year.
 All considerations are at the discretion of the music director and conductors of the ensembles.
 Please contact the Director of Music, Maria Salmon, if you need more information.

 Instrumental teachers can provide advice on the most applicable ensemble, or come along to a rehearsal night and/or open rehearsals and discuss with the conductors.
 Book an audition time slot or slots at a link that will be provided approximately a month prior to the audition weekend.
 Pre-prepare the audition pieces.
 All auditions are held over a single weekend, generally in October, with different groups and/or ensembles allocated different days.
 A small audition fee is payable on attendance.